 Measuring the Impacts of Climate Change on Economic Outcomes – Katrin Millock

 This module is devoted to the measurement of the economic impacts of climate change.
 Participants will learn how to use weather data to measure climate change impacts, and separate the effects of long-term trends in climate from effects of sudden onset events such as natural disasters.
-We will also address adaptation and how to measure its effect on net damages using econometric methods and examples from the agricultural sector.
-The course intends to give participants a thorough understanding of the econometric methods used to assess climate change damages, their assumptions and the outstanding challenges.
+The course intends to give participants a thorough understanding of the econometric methods used to assess economic climate change damages, their assumptions and the outstanding challenges.
 Special attention will be devoted to measuring the effects of natural disasters.

-2. Measuring the effects of climate change on income and growth
+- Measuring the effects of climate extreme events on income and growth

 Selected key references